MagnusBordewich/ObjectTracking/README.md

 There are two version of the files: one for use on a Raspberry Pi with camera module, and the other for use on a PC with webcam.
 There are few changes, but in order to keep the code clean and clear I have made separate versions.

-<p>First you need to make sure that your Raspberry Pi is properly set up (see <a href="GettingStarted.html">Getting Started</a>), and can obtain an image programmatically.
-My preferred option is to use v4l2, see the notes under <a href="CameraTrap.html#drivers">Camera Trap</a>.
+<p>First you need to make sure that your Raspberry Pi is properly set up and can obtain an image programmatically.
+My preferred option is to use v4l2.
 You will also need to install the open Computer Vision library <a href="http://docs.opencv.org">openCV</a>, with 'sudo apt-get install libopencv-dev python-opencv'.</p>

 <h2>1.
 Getting an image</h2>

-<p>Once you have those elements installed you can obtain an openCV image object with the python program <a href="https://github.com/MagnusBordewich/ObjectTracking/blob/master/RaspberryPi/1-capture_image.py">1-capture_image.py</a>.
+<p>Once you have those elements installed you can obtain an openCV image object with the python program <I>1-capture_image.py</I>.
 Open it in IDLE, and select Run>Run Module from the menu bar.
 You should see an image from the camera appear on screen.
 The press a key to see a transformed image.</p>
 <p> Once you have that working try the following:</p>
 <ul>
 <li>Reorienting the image if it is upside down: find the function cv2.flip(image,-1).
 The number in the brackets controls what sort of flip is done.
 Try changing it to 0 or 1, to get a correct orientation for your image, then try other numbers to see the effect.</li>